CHI-CityTech/Blended-Shadow-Puppet-Theatre/README.md

 The Blended Shadow Puppet Theatre project explores the intersection of art, culture, and technology, focusing on the following core areas:

-- **Modular Set Design**: A flexible, reconfigurable set system built using physical and digital elements.
-- **Puppetry Design and Fabrication**: Projects involving the process of puppet construction.
-- **Sound Integration**: The use of audio in the production, including recording, playback, reinforcement, and system integration
-- **Puppetry Control**: Collaboration with human, machine, and AI to control virtual puppets.
-- **Cultural Research**: Deep exploration of traditional puppetry forms (such as *Wayang Kulit*) and their integration into modern storytelling.
-- **Projection Mapping**: Innovative visual designs mapped onto the performance space, blending physical puppets with digital projections.
-- **Virtual-Physical Integration**: Creating a seamless interface between physical puppets and their virtual counterparts in a digital environment.

 ## Key Components